k4rthik/trendis/README.md

 A simple and experimental code to compute trends on any data

-* Uses redis hashes to store keywords, redis sorted-set to store/get trending topics which makes the data insertion process to be distributed, fast.
+* Uses redis hashes to store keywords, redis sorted-set to store/get trending topics which helps the data insertion process to be distributed, fast.
 But the trends are computed by iterating over all the available keywords.
-Yet to benchmark this will start becoming too slow.
+Yet to benchmark the amount of data at which this will start being slow.
   ( trends are supposed to be as close to real time as possible )
 * Currently uses slope of the
   [least squares fitting](http://mathworld.wolfram.com/LeastSquaresFitting.html)